railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 A dashboard is a selection of reports previously defined in Open ERP.
 You can choose from hundreds of predefined reports and, for each report, indicate its position on the dashboard.

-Just like fields on reports, the  *Sequence*  field determines the order in which views appear in the dashboard.
+Just like fields on reports, the :guilabel:`Sequence` field determines the order in which views appear in the dashboard.

 .. figure::  images/dashboard_config.png
    :align: center